TOEFL 2026 Writing

 Filler openings

 "Hope you are doing well.
 The weather has been great lately."
 That kind of opening wastes 15 to 20 words that should be doing scoring work.
 Start with your purpose in the first sentence.
-Every word should be earning points.

 4